Poor smartphones sales drag LG to first quarterly loss in 2 years

 Over the full year, LG Mobile posted a $700 million loss (KRW 790.1 billion) but the company claimed things are improving thanks to “better material cost controls and overhead efficiencies based on the company’s platform modularization strategy.”

 LG used CES to showcase a range of home entertainment products — that division is doing far better than mobile, with a record annual profit of $1.35 billion in 2018 — so we’ll have to wait until Mobile World Congress in February to see exactly what LG has in mind.
-Already, though, we have a suggestion and it isn’t exactly set-the-world-on-fire stuff.
+Already, though, we have a suggestion, and it isn’t exactly set-the-world-on-fire stuff.

 “LG’s mobile division will push 5G products and smartphones featuring different form factors while focusing on key markets where the LG brand remains strong,” the company said in a statement.

 It will certainly take something very special to turn things around.
-It seems more likely that LG Mobile head Brian Kwon — who also heads up that hugely-profitable home entertainment business — will focus on cutting costs and squeezing out the few sweet spots left.
+It seems more likely that LG Mobile head Brian Kwon — who also heads up that hugely profitable home entertainment business — will focus on cutting costs and squeezing out the few sweet spots left.
 Continued losses, particularly against success from other units, might eventually see LG shutter its mobile business.

-Still, things could be worse for LG, it could be HTC.
+Still, things could be worse for LG — it could be HTC.